-Continually improve The FTSU: A Gap analysis recently

-our speaking up reflection and planning completed linked to

-culture tool recently the reflection tool.

-Building a speaking- presented to Board.
-2021 FTSU policy

-up culture requires updated in April and is

-continuous Speaking up policy currently being cross-

-improvement.
-Two key updated aligned with checked with newly

-documents will help NHS England national published NGO policy

-you plan and assess template. to guarantee

-your progress: the consistency with

-improvement strategy Annual NHS staff national policy.

-and the improvement survey 2022 shows Recent results from

-and delivery plan. the trust speaking up 2021 Staff Survey

-culture is above show improvement in

-average. all areas relating to

-avorago.
+Contact NGO re viability of putting on detriment webinar to provide guidance for Guardians and Organisations Continually improve The FTSU: A Gap analysis recently reflection and planning completed linked to our speaking up culture tool recently the reflection tool.
+Building a speakingpresented to Board.
+2021 FTSU policy up culture requires updated in April and is continuous Speaking up policy currently being crossupdated aligned with checked with newly improvement.
+Two key NHS England national documents will help published NGO policy you plan and assess template. to quarantee consistency with your progress: the Annual NHS staff improvement strategy national policy. and the improvement survey 2022 shows Recent results from and delivery plan. the trust speaking up 2021 Staff Survey culture is above show improvement in all areas relating to average.
 FTSU at South Tees.

-Speaking up data

-shows that the

-number of cases align

-with other trusts of the

-same size.
-A broad

-range of professionals

-from a broad range of

-areas are speaking

-up.
+Speaking up data shows that the number of cases align with other trusts of the same size.
+A broad range of professionals from a broad range of areas are speaking up.